Ockenfuss/tipps/CommandLineTipps.md

 sort file #sort alphabetically. -n for numeric uniq file #Remove double lines.
-They have to be adjacent! cut -d ':' -f1-3 #print columns 1 to 3 with delimiter ':'
+They have to be adjacent! cut -d ':' -f1-3 #print columns 1 to 3 with delimiter ':' cut -c1-10 #print only first to tenth character from line.
+Also useful to trim/remove characters from line
 ```
 ## Searching
 Search after files